rlunaro/google-drive-backup/README.md

 1. In the machine you want to run it, a working installation of python must be in place.
 You can download it from https://www.python.org/
 2. Install the needed google libraries by running:
-`pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib` If you want to create a virtual environment using `virtualenv`, feel free to do so
+`pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib  oauth2client file_cache`
+If you want to create a virtual environment using `virtualenv`, feel free to do so
 3. Create a directory (for instance, google-drive-backup) and uncompress the file "google-drive-backup-1.0.0.zip" into it